 Where can I stay?

 During our practical motor cruising courses we provide accommmodation aboard our Nelson 42, Bold Ranger.
-The first two nights of your course we will usually come ashore in Tobermory so the choice is yours whether you stay aboard or find somewhere local to rest your head.
+The first two nights of your course we will usually come ashore in Dunstaffnage so the choice is yours whether you stay aboard or find somewhere local to rest your head.

 What about food?